laxyyza/chitychat/README.md

     end
 ```

-> ✅ TODO: Add architecture diagram to visually illustrate the backend
-> structure.

 > ✅ TODO: Add step-by-step guide for building ChityChat and running it on a
 > host machine, in a Docker containers, and on Kubernetes.